When Flat Charts Cannot Show the Full Picture

 Data Update Pipeline

 When new data arrives (WebSocket, polling, user filter change), the update path determines whether the visualisation feels responsive or sluggish.
-The key is keeping the main thread free for rendering while data transforms happen elsewhere.
+The key is keeping the main thread free for rendering while data preparation happens elsewhere.

-Transform in Worker.
-Map data values to positions, colours, sizes in a Web Worker.
+Map in a Worker.
+Convert data values to positions, colours, and sizes inside a Web Worker.
 The main thread stays free for rendering.

 Update buffers directly.
 Modify the Float32Array contents.
 Do not create new arrays.
 Transfer the buffer back to the main thread.